-A new women’s rugby competition is being launched in New Zealand .
+A new women’s Super Rugby competition is being launched in New Zealand .

 New Zealand have announced Super Rugby Aupiki, a new women’s rugby competition to be played in March 2022.

 Four teams have been named to take part: the Blues, Chiefs, Hurricanes and a combined South Island team.
 The latter will be governed by the Crusaders.

 Squads for each team are expected to be named in the next month.
 Clubs will contract 28 players and they will come together for a pre-season match before the competition window in March.

 New Zealand Rugby’s head of women’s rugby Cate Sexton said: “We saw a glimpse of how exciting this competition will be with the match between the Blues and Chiefs earlier this year.
 It also reaffirmed the need for this level of competition; will be a great opportunity for developing players.

 Introducing #SuperRugbyAupiki 🙌🏾